neurosynth/neurosynth-data/README.md

   Each study (ID) is stored on its own line in the file.
   These IDs are in the same order as the `id` column of the associated `coordinates.tsv.gz` file, but the rows will differ because the coordinates file will contain multiple rows per study.
+  They are also in the same order as the rows in any `features.npz` files for the same version.
   These files are tab-delimited and compressed, and they can be loaded with `pandas.read_table()`.
-- Files ending in `ids.txt` contain a list of the PubMed IDs in the database for a given version.
-  Each ID is stored on its own line in the file.
-  These IDs are in the same order as the IDs in the `id` column of the `metadata.tsv.gz` file with the same `version` value.
-  They are also in the same order as the `id` column of the associated `coordinates.tsv.gz` file, but the rows will differ because the coordinates file will contain multiple rows per study.
-  These files exist as an index for the files ending in `features.npz`.
 - Files ending in `features.npz` contain feature values for different types of "vocabularies".
   These files are stored as compressed, sparse matrices in order to reduce file size.
   Each file, once loaded and reconstructed into a dense matrix, contains one row per study and one column per label.
-  Associated labels are stored in the files ending in `vocabulary.txt`.
+  Associated labels are stored in the files ending in `vocabulary.txt` and study IDs can be extracted from the associated `metadata.tsv.gz` file.
 - Files ending in `vocabulary.txt` contain a list of the labels associated with the accompanying `features.npz` file.
   Each label is stored on its own line in the file.
   These files match the columns of the associated `features.npz` file.